movingfinger/hardware-piscine/paintbot/README.md

 # Paint Bot!
 ![Paint Bot Image](https://github.com/movingfinger/hardware-piscine/blob/master/images/paintbot.png)
-One Paragraph of project description goes here

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 Arduino Mega 2560 Rev3 (recommended) or Arduino Uno Rev3